ptrandev/ds561/HW10/README.md

 This code is used to test the web-server-hw10 VM.

 - `http-client.py` - The http client provided by the professor.
 This allows us to send requests to the web server.

-## generate-content

-This code is used to generate the content for the mini-web.

-- `generate-content.py` - The Python script that generates the content for the mini-web.
-Provided by the professor.

 ## hw10.yaml